 The Women of St. Paul operate a Thrift Shop in the back of the church.
 Gently-used second hand clothing as well as home furnishings and such are available for reasonable prices.
 It is open on Tuesdays and Thursday from 9:00 am to 2:00 pm.

 Trinity Shared Ministry came into being officially as an Ecumenical Shared Ministry on September 24, 2015 when a new Ecumenical Shared Ministry agreement for the entire parish was signed by representatives of all three denominations and each of the two congregations.
 This was the culmination of a process that saw the former Clearwater United Church (which had been in existence since the 1950’s) embrace the Anglican and Lutheran traditions.

 Trinity Shared Ministry sponsors a community choir, the Voices United Choir, which performs a Christmas cantata every December, raising funds for local community based charities.

 Both churches are involved in their local community and support various organizations like the food banks, hospice society and extended care facility, as well as supporting charitable organizations further afield like First United Church in the Downtown Eastside of Vancouver and Emerald House in Kamloops.
 Trinity Shared Ministry has been involved with refugee sponsorship as well.
 The parish office is located at the Church of St. Paul in Barriere.

-We are currently served by Rev. Brian Krushel, a Lutheran pastor.
+We are currently served by the Rev. Bruce Chalmers, an Anglican priest.